GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 </material>
 ```

-I won't show the shader but it is a basic "9-slice" shader with suport for coloring at the 4 corners and a border color, hence the 5 uniforms.
+I won't show the shader but it is a basic ["9-slice"](https://en.wikipedia.org/wiki/9-slice_scaling) shader with support for coloring at the 4 corners and a border color, hence the 5 uniforms.

 **It cannot be overstated how important materials were to the look of Twin Gods' UI, and the ease of development.** The screenshot shown in the top of the article represents the third major "rewrite" of the UI.